October 11, 2022

 It was less than two kilometers further to my albergue in A Lagoa.
 But there was a small bar en route, and I couldn’t pass up the opportunity to stop for a cold Estrella Galicia on this beautiful October afternoon.

 I had so much to celebrate.
 I’d walked more than 750 kilometers (~465 miles)!
 And I had less than 100 kilometers left to go.
-In just a few days’ time I’d be in Santiago and it felt surreal!
+In just a few days, I’d be in Santiago, and it felt surreal!
 Had I really been out here walking for nearly a month?
 It felt like a lifetime ago when I walked across the border from France into Spain.

 Cheers to the final 100 kilometers!

 I sat in the sun enjoying myself and the quiet solitude until 4 p.m., but I knew I needed to finish the remaining kilometer to the albergue soon.
-I was staying at a private albergue in A Lagoa tonight and I planned to eat my dinner there as so many pilgrims had positively raved about the food.
-Thus, I needed to make sure to arrive in time to give them a good headcount before it was time to get cooking.
+I was staying at a private albergue in A Lagoa tonight, and I planned to eat dinner there because so many pilgrims had raved about the food.
+Thus, I needed to ensure that I arrived in time to provide a good headcount before it was time to start cooking.

-Apparently all the other pilgrims staying at the albergue were Spanish.
-So they didn’t expect to eat their dinner before 8 pm or 9 pm – the typical Spanish dinner hour.
-That was weird.
-I was accustomed to pilgrims, getting together to eat a communal dinner, regardless of their nationality.
-The goal was to eat early so we could get to bed by 10 p.m. and up early the next morning to walk.
+This request felt weird.
+I was accustomed to pilgrims gathering to share a communal dinner, regardless of their nationality.
+The goal was to eat early so we could get to bed by 10 p.m. and get up early the next morning to begin walking the Camino.

 But then it dawned on me what was going on.
-I was walking the final 100 kilometers of the Camino de Norte now.
-This was the bare minimum distance a pilgrim had to walk to earn their Compestela.
-These ‘new’ pilgrims would only be out here walking three to five days total before they got to Santiago.
+I was now walking the final 100 kilometers of the Camino de Norte now.
+This was the minimum distance a pilgrim had to walk to earn their Compostela.
+These ‘new’ pilgrims would only be out here walking for three to five days in total before they reached Santiago.

-So, of course it made sense that they weren’t going to change their daily rhythm for a few days out on the Camino.
-They would rise at their normal times in the morning.
-They would eat at their normal times in the evening.
+So, of course, it made sense that they weren’t going to change their daily rhythm for a few days out on the Camino.
+They would rise at their regular times in the morning.
+They would eat at their regular times in the evening.
 Why should they alter any of their daily habits for this short walking vacation?
-In a blink of an eye they’d just be back home again.
+In the blink of an eye, they’d be back home again.

 All alone